Table of contents

-Plus, combining in-person and virtual experiences doubles the ways your supports can interact with sponsors.
+Plus, combining in-person and virtual experiences doubles the ways your supporters can interact with sponsors.
 For example, virtual attendees can watch a demo of sponsors' products online, while in-person supporters can witness a live demo at the sponsors' booths.

 How to engage two audiences at one event

-To make the most of your hybrid event, you need to find ways to engage both audiences.
+To make the most of your hybrid fundraising event, you need to find ways to engage both audiences.
 Use these strategies and tools to make your hybrid campaign a success.

 1. Articulate each ticket offering 🎫